Jacob-Pickard/Quiz-App/README.md

         [?]
 Clarify 1-3 or ? for new features on the backlog [3] Refactor JSON out of source code onto ec2 [2] Refactor QuizPage
-        [1] Do QuizPage and Leaderboard need to be in a components folder?
-        [1] Seperate everything out into appropriate folders.
-Just improve the overall filestructuring!

 Completed
     - Features
-        [?]
+        [1] Change the title and icon for the whole site.
+        [1] Better name for the website
+        [X] Add the rest of my questions to the Backend [?]
 Further CSS updates, added some breakpoints and better mobile compatibility.
         [?]
 Add some info on each topic to show how many questions there are before you begin.
         [2] A prompt before a quiz begins to ask the user if they are ready to begin, instead of throwing them straight into the quiz.